Azure/azure-sdk-for-net/sdk/easm/Azure.Analytics.Defender.Easm/samples/Sample1_DiscoveryGroups.md

-# Create and manage Discovery Groups
+# Create and manage discovery groups

 To use these samples, you'll first need to set up resources.
 See [getting started](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/easm/Azure.Analytics.Defender.Easm/README.md#getting-started) for details.

 This code sample demonstrates how to create and manage discovery groups in an EASM workspace.
 Discovery groups are used to discover and map the online assets.

-## Create an EASM Client
+## Create an EASM client

 To create an EasmClient, you need your subscription ID, region, and some sort of credential.